How to Reduce Bruising and Swelling After Brow Lift

 Tips for a Faster Recovery after a Brow Lift

-A Brow lift, also known as a forehead lift, is a surgical procedure designed to reduce horizontal wrinkles across the forehead, improve the look of frown lines, raise sagging brows and give you an overall youthful look.
-Like any plastic surgery procedure, a brow lift can entail significant bruising and swelling.
-It can take a while before you get to enjoy the final results of your surgery as bruising and swelling can take a few weeks to subside.
-Bruising generally fades away faster than swelling.
-However, you need to follow post-care instructions to help reduce these side effects.
+A brow lift, also known as a forehead lift, is a surgical procedure designed to reduce horizontal wrinkles across the forehead and raise low-positioned brows.
+Like any plastic surgery procedure, a brow lift is associated with bruising and swelling.
+It can take a while before you get to enjoy the final results of the surgery as bruising and swelling can take a few weeks to subside.
+Thus, you need to follow post-care instructions to help reduce these side effects.

-Reducing Bruising and Swelling Post a Brow Lift
+Reducing Bruising and Swelling After a Brow Lift

 It is important to understand that certain medications and herbal supplements can worsen bruising post-surgery.
-Hence, it is crucial to stay clear of blood thinners such as ibuprofen, aspirin and others for a minimum of two weeks after the surgery.
+Hence, it is crucial to stay clear of blood thinners such as ibuprofen, aspirin, and other related products for a minimum of two weeks after the surgery.
 Avoid herbal supplements, medications, and teas as well.
 All of them can lead to blood thinning, which will worsen the bruising.
 Always tell your surgeon and anaesthetist what you are taking.

 Rest is essential during your recovery.
 However, you cannot sleep in any position you like.
 It is critical to sleep on your back and keep your head elevated.
 You can either sleep in a recliner for the first few days or use a few pillows to prop up your head.
 This sleeping position will ensure that swelling won’t get worse at the surgical site.
 Make sure to avoid putting unnecessary pressure on the incision sites.

 Cold compression can help reduce bruising and swelling after a brow lift.
 Using a cold pack on your forehead will constrict the blood vessels which helps decrease swelling and bruising.
-Avoid putting ice directly on the skin as you are risking ice burn.
+Avoid putting ice directly on the skin to prevent cold burns.
 Always wrap the ice in a soft cloth or a towel.
 Place the covered ice in one place for 15 minutes at a time and then take a break for 15 minutes.
-Use this technique for the first three days after the surgery and you will notice a significant improvement.
+Use this technique for the first three days after the surgery.

 Heavy lifting and strenuous activities are to be avoided post-surgery.
-Any form of physical activity will increase your heart rate and blood pressure which puts you at a higher risk of bruising and might lead to delayed recovery.
+Any form of physical activity might lead to delayed recovery by putting tension on your incision sites.
 The only activity you should be doing for the first two to four weeks of surgery is walking around the house.

 Using Arnica Montana and bromelain can help minimise bruising.
-Although, make sure to consult with Dr Turner prior to using them.
+Although, make sure to consult with Dr Turner before using them.
 These can be purchased over the counter.
 However, it is crucial to discuss this with Dr Turner before taking any sort of over-the-counter medications or supplements.

 Make sure to take care of your incisions as per the instructions of your surgeon.
-Keep them clean and dry at all times, change the dressings regularly, take all the prescribed medication and do not pick on your scabs.
-If you follow all the right instructions, you will not only see an immediate improvement in swelling and bruising but will also inch closer and closer to complete recovery.
+Keep them clean and dry at all times, change the dressings regularly, take all the prescribed medication, and do not pick on your scabs.

-A lot of patients are quite excited about the surgery but don’t understand the need for follow-up visits.
 Follow-up visits give Dr Turner a chance to review your progress and help you avoid any possible complications.
+This also allows him to answer any questions or concerns you have.
 So, do not skip your post-op consultations.

 What You Shouldn’t Do After a Brow Lift Surgery

-Now that we have discussed a list of things you should be doing, let’s explore some things you should avoid if you want faster recovery.
+Now that we have discussed a list of things you should be doing, let’s explore some things you should avoid after the surgery.

-• Do not engage in any strenuous activities including workouts and heavy lifting that increase your heart rate
+• Do not engage in any strenuous activities including workouts and heavy lifting.

 FAQs about Brow Lift Surgery Recovery